TownyAdvanced/TownyProvinces/README.md

 ## :fast_forward: Quick-Start Guide
 1. Run `tpra region regenerate all`.
 This will generate 2 small sample regions.
 2. Run `tpra landvalidationjob start`.
 This will automatically identify the biome constituents in the province, and adjust prices accordingly.
 If the province is found to be all-water, the job will change it to a sea-province.
+Expect this to take a while, you can adjust the milliseconds before lookup in `config.yml`.
 3. To see the generated provinces, view your dynmap.

 ## :eight_spoked_asterisk: Region Definitions Guide